Free Consultation, Available 24/7

 - A third or subsequent conviction within a ten year period of certain violent felonies

 As above, this is not a complete list.
-A knowledgeable criminal defense lawyer can tell you if your crime of conviction makes you ineligible for probation in California.
+A knowledgeable criminal defense lawyer can tell you if your crime of conviction makes you ineligible in California.

-If California law does not bar you from getting probation, a sentencing judge will decide whether it’s appropriate in your case.
+If California law does not bar you, a sentencing judge will decide whether it’s appropriate in your case.
 This decision involves a two step process.

 Step One: Are You Presumptively Eligible or Ineligible?

-If you are presumptively eligible for probation, the judge jumps to considering the factors in step two below.
+If you are presumptively eligible, the judge jumps to considering the factors in step two below.

 If you are presumptively ineligible, the judge must first decide whether yours is the sort of “unusual” case in which probation should still be a sentencing option.
 In making this initial determination, the California Rules of Court require the judge to evaluate factors like: